univention/guardian-helm/helm/guardian/README.md

 "env"
 </pre>
 </td>
 			<td>Port and adapter to specify where to read the settings from.
-Defaults to `env` for environment.</td>
+Defaults to `env` for environment.
+Example: "env"</td>
 		</tr>
 		<tr>
 			<td>authorizationApi.config.guardianAuthzCorsAllowedOrigins</td>